chmllr/ImageDownloader/README.md

 # ImageDownloader

 A simple synchronous script for downloading of images stored in a flat list in a text file.
+All URLs are assumed to be valid file URLs with valid file names.
+In case of missing file extensions, the default extension of a saved file will be `dat`.

 ## Usage